bhatti/ddd-sample-microservice/README.md

 The books module defines domain model and data transfer model for books as well as repository for persisting and querying books using AWS DynamoDB.

 ### patrons module
-The patron module builts upon the parties module and defines service sub-module for business logic to query and perssit patrons.
+The patron module built upon the parties module and defines service sub-module for business logic to query and persisting patrons.
 The patron module also includes controller, command classes and binary/main module to define microservices based on AWS Lambda.

 ### checkout module
 The checkout module implements services for checking out and returning book, which are then made available as microservices using controller, command and binary sub-modules.